Costa Rica Digital Nomad Visa Guide (2024)

 Of course, Liberia is significantly smaller than the nation’s capital.
 Still, that doesn’t mean it doesn’t have just as much to offer.

-Firstly, Liberia is a much prettier city with stunning vistas, white sandy beaches, and rainforests that surround it.
+Liberia is a gorgeous city with stunning vistas, white sandy beaches, and rainforests that surround it.
 Known as the La Ciudad Blanca or the White City due to the white pavements on the city streets and whitewashed houses, Liberia’s architecture exudes a specific turn-of-the-century colonial charm.

 Where to work in Liberia

-Although it doesn’t have as many coworking spaces as San Jose, Liberia offers a couple that you’ll probably find to your liking.
+Although it doesn’t have as many coworking spaces as San José, Liberia offers a couple that you’ll probably find to your liking.
 Keep in mind that the digital nomad community in Liberia is on the rise but still developing, and the availability of coworking spaces reflects that.
-The best one is the GuanaWork — Coworking, which currently has 5 stars on Google based on 7 votes.
+The best one is the GuanaWork — Coworking, which currently has 4.9 stars on Google based on 12 votes.

 Population: 20,184